Manuel Margot Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins have the second-ranked team ERA among all league pitching staffs (3.41).
+- The Twins have a 3.47 team ERA that ranks second across all league pitching staffs.

-- The Twins allow the fifth-fewest home runs in baseball (57 total, one per game).
+- Twins pitchers combine to allow the fifth-fewest home runs in baseball (59 total, one per game).

-- In his last outing on Thursday against the Houston Astros, the righty tossed seven scoreless innings while surrendering four hits.
+- In his most recent appearance on Thursday against the Cleveland Guardians, the right-hander threw 5 2/3 innings, giving up six earned runs while surrendering eight hits.

-- The 25-year-old has amassed a 3.51 ERA and 8.6 strikeouts per nine innings in seven games this season, while allowing a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.